ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 The chosen folder name does not matter, as long as it's different from `.charon`.

-At the end of the process `combine` will create a new set of directories containing one validator key each, named after its public key:
+At the end of the process `combine` will create a new directory specified by `--output-dir` containing the traditional validator private keystore.

 ```shell
 charon combine --cluster-dir="./cluster" --output-dir="./combined"